quarkiverse/quarkus-openapi-generator/README.md

 org.acme.openapi.simple.api.DefaultApi/byeGet/CircuitBreaker/successThreshold=22
 ````

+See the module [circuit-breaker](integration-tests/circuit-breaker) for an example of how to use this feature.

 ## Sending multipart/form-data

 The rest client also supports request with mime-type multipart/form-data and, if the schema of the request body is known in advance, we can also automatically generate the models of the request